 Course Project

-• Brief and rubric
+• Brief and rubric and directories/files for the initial commit

 Note: the game code does not showcase good object-oriented design.

 • Raylib tutorial - This is the YouTube tutorial for developing the example Pong game.
 Importantly, this tutorial demonstrates how to use raylib and not raylib-cpp.
 However, it provides a good foundation for understanding raylib-cpp, as raylib-cpp is simply a wrapper for raylib functionality.
-In the example game, given above, I have adapted the Pong code to use raylib-cpp.
+In the game demo, given above, I have adapted the Pong code to use raylib-cpp.
 As already mentioned, the OO design here is very poor.

 • How to make a project release on GitHub